-• A locking pin shall be used secured to prevent them from being on valves. opened. • A barrier shall always be in place to prevent actuator-controlled valves The company shall have an overview of which valves can be used for isolation, and how they are used. from changing position.
-With some valves, the valve control shall be disconnected.
-The isolation method shall be so secure that the loss of power, air and so forth is certain not to cause the valve to change position.
-The company shall establish procedures for how valves forming part of the isolations cannot be operated while the work activity is under way.
+• A locking pin shall be used on valves. secured to prevent them from being opened. • A barrier shall always be in place to prevent actuator-controlled valves The company shall have an overview of which valves can be used for isolation, and how they are used.
+A system for labelling isolations The company shall establish procedures for how valves forming part of the isolations cannot be operated while the work activity is under way.
 This involves physical restraints on manual valves, such as locking the handle, and deactivating actuator- controlled valves.
 Where the latter are concerned, understanding how they work - fail closed, open or stable, for example - is important.
-Special precautions exist for fail open valves which should be closed during A system for labelling isolations shall be in place. the work activity, and these shall be taken to ensure that the valve does not open during the work activity.
+Special precautions exist for fail open valves which should be closed during the work activity, and these shall be taken shall be in place. to ensure that the valve does not open during the work activity.
 Labels are hung on equipment as the isolation proceeds.
 A system shall exist which ensures that the quantity of labels and the number on each of them corresponds with the isolation plan.
-This helps to ensure that points in the plan are The company shall establish a system which describes how isolations are labelled. not overlooked.
+This helps to ensure that points in the plan are not overlooked.
+The company shall establish a system which describes how isolations are labelled.
 If flange breaks or plug removals form part of the isolation, the list of break sections should be updated.
 It should be a living document, which specifies at any given time which points are broken (both flanges and plugs).
 All isolations shall be verified.
 The company shall set requirements for how isolations are verified.
 Depressurisation and testing isolations.
-Pressure in the system shall be bled off before work begins.
-Hoses used for depressurisation/ Before work on a hydrocarbon system can begin, hydrocarbons in the system should be removed.
-Pressure is normally bled off to the flare or drain systems. bleeding shall be approved for the purpose and for the pressure the system could experience.
-The company shall set requirements for the use of check valves in hoses connected to the hydrocarbon system.
-The system shall be checked for pressure build-up to ensure that the isolation is not leaking.
+Pressure in the system shall be bled off before work begins.Hoses used for Before work on a hydrocarbon system can begin, hydrocarbons in the system should be removed.
+Pressure is normally bled off to the flare or drain systems. depressurisation/ bleeding shall be approved for the purpose and for the pressure the system could experience.
+The company shall set requirements for the use of check valves in hoses connected to the The system shall be checked for pressure build-up to ensure that the isolation is not leaking.
 No pressure build-up should normally occur after the system is isolated.
-The company should establish criteria for an acceptable pressure build-up.
+The company should establish criteria for an acceptable pressure build-up. hydrocarbon system.
 If the system has been established and left standing for a while, hydrocarbons could be